joshbegley/nyt-latest/README.md

 https://www.nytimes.com/2026/06/23/world/europe/uk-burnham-starmer-politics.html

 **Election Live Updates: New York Primaries Will Set Stage for November Battles**\
 `Tuesday’s contests could test the power of progressive Democrats as New Yorkers pick nominees for a half-dozen coveted House seats.
-There are also closely watched races in Utah, Maryland and South Carolina.`\
+There are also closely watched races in Utah and Maryland.`\
 https://www.nytimes.com/live/2026/06/23/nyregion/primary-elections-ny-maryland-utah

 **Soldier, Scholar and Symbol: Marc Bloch Is Elevated to France’s Panthéon**\